Batagay

 Batagay (Батага́й; Баатаҕай, Baatağay) is an urban locality (an urban-type settlement) and the administrative center of Verkhoyansky District of the Sakha Republic, Russia, located on the Yana River.
 As of the 2010 Census, its population was 4,369.

 Geography

 Batagay is located a short distance to the west of river Adycha.
 The Batagaika crater is located 10 km to the southeast and the Kisilyakh Range 40 km to the northeast of the town.

+It has an extreme version of a subarctic climate (Köppen: Dfd), typical of the region.

 History

 Urban-type settlement status was granted to Batagay in 1945.

 Administrative and municipal status

 Within the framework of administrative divisions, the urban-type settlement of Batagay serves as the administrative center of Verkhoyansky District.
 As an administrative division, it is, together with two rural localities, incorporated within Verkhoyansky District as the Settlement of Batagay.
 As a municipal division, the Settlement of Batagay is incorporated within Verkhoyansky Municipal District as Batagay Urban Settlement.

 Transportation

 Batagay is served by the Batagay Airport.